Funfetti Cake Batter Cookies

 Whisk the wet ingredients

-In a large bowl whisk together the eggs, vegetable oil, sour cream, and vanilla until smooth and glossy.
+In a large mixing bowl, whisk together the vegetable oil, sour cream, eggs, and vanilla extract until smooth.

 -